RCSI Crest

 Trustee

-Dr Siobhan Gogan graduated from Royal College of Surgeons in Ireland in 1983.
-For the past twenty eight years she has been a comprehensive ophthalmologist in Southern California with Kaiser Permanente, a large HMO whose goal is to deliver quality medicine at an affordable price with an emphasis of preventative care.
-In the last three years she has become more involved in the administrative running of this group.
+Dr Siobhán Gogan graduated from RCSI in 1983.
+For the past 28 years she has been a comprehensive Ophthalmologist in Southern California with Kaiser Permanente, a large HMO whose goal is to deliver quality medicine at an affordable price with an emphasis of preventative care.
+In the three years she has become more involved in the administrative running of this group.

-Photograph Mr Michael Horgan President Emeritus & Trustee Friends of RCSI
+Photograph Mr Michael Horgan President & Trustee Friends of RCSI

 Mr Michael Horgan

-Mr Michael Horgan worked in Royal College of Surgeons in Ireland for over 33 years: starting as Administrative Assistant in 1976 and was appointed Chief Executive in 2003.
-Mr Horgan holds a BSc in Computer Science, and an MA from the University of Dublin (Trinity College) and an Masters in Industrial Engineering from UCD.
+Mr Michael Horgan worked in RCSI for over 33 years: starting as Administrative Assistant in 1976, and appointed Chief Executive in 2003.
+Mr Horgan holds a BSc in Computer Science, and an MA from the University of Dublin (Trinity College) and a Masters in Industrial Engineering from UCD.
 He is a Chartered Director.
-He was awarded a number of honorary degrees, including a DSc from the University of Massachusetts, a PhD from Revans University (The University of Action Learning) and an Honorary Fellowship of RCSI.
+He was awarded a number of honorary degrees, including a DSc from the University of Massachusetts, a PhD from Revans University (The University of Action Learning), and an Honorary Fellowship of RCSI.
 He chairs the Fintech/Global Payments company TransferMate and is a non-executive director of Intuition Ltd and a number of other commercial and charity boards.
 He was previously a board member of the Rotunda Hospital, of Beaumont Hospital and a member of the Senate of the National University of Ireland.

 Photograph Dr. Siobhan Kee Trustee Friends of RCSI